WebOrigami/docs/src/content/language/documents.md

 ## Document objects

-To include additional data in text documents, you can include it as "front matter" in JSON or YAML format at the top of the document, enclosed in lines of `---` three hyphens:
+To include additional data in text documents, you can include it as "front matter" in YAML or JSON format at the top of the document, enclosed in lines of `---` three hyphens:

 ```console
 $ cat basho.md
 ${ samples.ori/help/basho.md }
 ```

 To represent text with data consistently, Origami will generally work with it as a plain object.
-The plain object's properties include the front matter data and an additional `text` property with the body text.
+The plain object's properties include the front matter data and an additional `@text` property with the body text.

 If you ask Origami to unpack this file: